Reasons to Seek Orthodontic Treatment – Richardson, TX

 Clear speech depends on precise interactions between the teeth and the tongue.
 If the teeth and/or jaw are not properly positioned, a lisp or other speed impediments could result.
 Orthodontic treatment, along with possible speech therapy, can help you to clearly enunciate all of your words and sound as professional as possible when you talk.

 Improperly aligned teeth can easily trap food and bacteria between them.
 Cleaning out those tight spaces with a toothbrush and floss may be quite challenging — in some cases, it may even be impossible.
 Hence, you may be at a much higher risk of developing cavities than people whose teeth are all in their proper places.

 Obstructive sleep apnea (OSA) is a condition wherein an individual periodically stops breathing while they are asleep due to an obstructed airway, leading to snoring, daytime exhaustion, and other serious symptoms.
 Misaligned teeth, a misaligned jaw, or an improperly developed dental arch can all contribute to OSA.
 After orthodontic treatment, you may find that you snore less and feel more refreshed on a day to day basis.

 TMD is any condition that affects the function of the TMJ (the joint that connects the lower jaw to the rest of the skull).
 It can contribute to habitual teeth grinding and clenching.
 Often, these issues are related to misaligned teeth or a misaligned jaw — problems that orthodontic treatment can fix.

 Could you benefit from orthodontics?
-Dr. Jones would be happy to evaluate your teeth and talk to you about your treatment options.
+Dr. Jones and Dr. Hanson would be happy to evaluate your teeth and talk to you about your treatment options.
 Contact us today to schedule your consultation.